 In this industry, we’re known as experts.
 SolvChem® Custom Packaging Division’s comprehensive range of services — everything from custom blending to turpentine storage — sets us apart from the competition.
 We offer toll blending, filling, storage and delivery services.
 Common quantities and packages range from small turpentine quart sized bottles to large drums or totes.
 We also provide services in safe and secure storage for turpentine and other chemicals — meaning we can hold your supply until you are ready to take it.

 Our level of expertise in this field allows us to work efficiently and safely.
-Turpentine and other industrial chemicals can be hazardous, so it pays to do business with knowledgeable and experienced chemists who are well trained in the handling of chemicals.
+As experienced turpentine oil manufacturers, we know this and other industrial chemicals can be hazardous, so it pays to do business with knowledgeable and experienced chemists who are well trained in the handling of chemicals.
 Contact us today to learn more about how SolvChem® Custom Packaging Division can help with your business’s chemical blending and storage demands.